The Complete Guide to Writing an ATS-Optimized Resume in 2026

 Avoid Tables, Text Boxes, and Multi-Column Layouts

 The most common resume-killing format choice is the two-column layout.
-It looks clean to human eyes, but most ATS systems read left-to-right, top-to-bottom β meaning columns get merged into jumbled text.
-Workday and Taleo are particularly poor at handling columns.
+It looks clean to human eyes, but most ATS systems read left-to-right, top-to-bottom — meaning columns get merged into jumbled text.
+Some parsers struggle with columns.
 Use a single-column layout for maximum compatibility.

 Use Standard Fonts